Caleb Ross

 Caleb Ross (born 10 December 1981) is a New Zealand film and television actor best known for his role as Lex in the cult science fiction television series The Tribe.
 In 1998, he played Logan Patterson on Shortland Street.
-Throughout the years, he has appeared in Xena: Warrior Princess, Hercules: The Legendary Journeys, Mercy Peak and Revelations - The Initial Journey.
+Throughout the years, he has appeared in Xena: Warrior Princess, Hercules: The Legendary Journeys, Mercy Peak and Revelations – The Initial Journey.

 Biography

-Ross was one of 8 children born in Whangarei, New Zealand.
+Ross was one of eight children born in Whangārei, New Zealand.
 He became interested in acting after watching Les Misérables and, at the age of 9, he began performing in musical theatre in his hometown.
 As part of the Whangarei Amateur Opera and Dramatics Society, he participated in stage productions of Godspell, Jesus Christ Superstar, Evita and Peter Pan.
 His father helped him get an agent shortly afterward and he made his acting debut, in an uncredited role, in the 1994 short film Avondale Dogs.
 He also appeared in a commercial for McDonald's.
 He soon appeared in minor roles on Hercules: The Legendary Journeys, Xena: Warrior Princess, Plainclothes and Shortland Street.
 At age 14, his first screen kiss was on that show.

 In 1999, he was cast in perhaps his best-known role as Lex on the science fiction teen drama The Tribe.
 One of the main antagonists during the first series, his character eventually became part of his adopted tribe the Mall Rats although remained an anti-hero throughout the show's run.
 He was one of the few original cast members to appear in all five seasons, as well as being the only one in every episode (except two), and sang the lead vocals on the spin-off album Abe Messiah.
 He was regarded as one of the main characters and was a trendy character; he is regarded as the one who made the show very popular.
 He made numerous promotional appearances for the show in New Zealand and the United Kingdom which, in March 2001, included being interviewed on the early morning talk show The Big Breakfast.